ABGEO/php-course/SYLLABUS.md

 In this part, students should add some additional features to the developed blog:

-- Role-based permissions
-    - Blogger.
-May:
-        - Read all published blogs
-        - Create Blog
-        - Edit OWN Blog
-        - Delete OWN Blog
+- Blog comments
-    - Admin.
-May:
-        - Manage User roles
-        - Read all published blogs
-        - Create Blog
+    - Create comment on Blog page
-        - Edit ANY Blog
+    - Edit own comment
-        - Delete ANY Blog
+    - Remove own comment